-Your pension is a long term investment that is linked to the stock market (also known as equity investment) and so there will be short term fluctuations in fund value.
+Your pension is a long-term investment that is linked to the stock market (also known as equity investment) and so there will be short term fluctuations in fund value.
 You need to consider what you’ve earned or lost on your investment overall in relation to what you’ve paid in, rather than over a shorter period such as the last year.
 Over the long term, equities are expected to outperform cash investment.
-However past performance isn’t a guarantee of, or guide to future performance, and there is a risk that your fund could be worth less than what you’ve paid in.
+However past performance isn’t a guarantee of, or guide to future performance, and there’s a risk that your fund could be worth less than what you’ve paid in.

 You can switch to historically less volatile investment classes as you near retirement.
 If you’re invested in our three investment profiles (‘cautious’, ‘balanced’ or ‘adventurous’), this will happen automatically.